 There are several presentation videos on different DEWESoft functionalities available here.

 You can also visit DEWESoft Pro Training portal to learn in-depth software functionalities.
 If you have never used DEWESoft software before we recommend you to take the following tutorials first:

 - Simple measurement using sound card and webcam

 – to go through the whole process of taking a measurement and analyzing the recorded file (don’t forget to switch back to Real Measurement mode after completing this tutorial to measure with connected measurement devices)

 - Display settings – to set up the measurement screens

 - Storing options – to record data files and set triggers

-Click here to learn more on how to use MonoDAQ-E series with non-DEWESoft EtherCAT master systems like Beckhoff TwinCAT, NI LabView, Matlab Simulink, Acontis, etc. Visit the tutorials below for detailed guides:
+MonoDAQ-E series devices can be used with non-DEWESoft EtherCAT master systems like Beckhoff TwinCAT, NI LabView, Matlab Simulink, Acontis, etc. Visit the tutorials below for detailed guides: